ServerKite/bench.sh/README.md

 - ~~GNU wget tool~~
 - ~~Python~~

+### Pimp-my-Kite

+The main script (bench.sh) by default, comes with 100MB speed test files/links. — We have gathered a list of [10MB](https://github.com/ServerKite/bench.sh/wiki/10MB-Speed-Tests) and [1GB](https://github.com/ServerKite/bench.sh/wiki/1GB-Speed-Tests) speed test files/links where you can add on to the script.
+Where to add it?
+We assume you're clever enough to figure that one out ;)

+Hint: after line 40, before line 204.

 ### Theory & Practice

 Before pushing a new version or fixing some bits of codes, we usually take the script for a test drive.
 We utilized various virtualizations and linux distributions.